 - Cast Iron Skillet Chicken Fajitas have that restaurant-style char and amazing flavor!

-- Our Grilled Taco Marinade makes chicken or steak that you’ll want to eat straight off the grill.
+- Our Mexican Marinade makes chicken or steak that you’ll want to eat straight off the grill.
 The only taco marinade we use!

 If you try this recipe, please leave a comment and star rating to let us know how it is!
 We’d also love to connect with you on Facebook, Instagram, or Pinterest.
 Tag @borrowedbites or hashtag #borrowedbites to show us your food!